 Many parents ask, "When is a good time for my son/daughter to start thinking about careers?"
 The answer to this question can vary for each student, but generally students should begin their career exploration early in their college career.
-Ideally, students will begin using The Career Center during their freshmen year.
+Ideally, students will begin using Walton Career Services during their freshmen year.
 Students who initiate the process of writing resumes, exploring internships and cooperative education opportunities, attending employer presentations and career fairs, and networking with alumni will develop a greater understanding of career fields, and have more career options as they progress with their college education.

 Tips and Articles from NACE